foroozan/test/README.md

 # CodingChallenge
 Paymentsense coding challenge

-Project consists of:
+This repository contains:

 1) Countries Api
 2) Angular UI

-Technologies used in Api includes:
+Technologies that are used in Api includes:

 LazyCache,
 Swagger,
 Moq,
 FluentAssertion

-Technologies used in FrontEnd:
+Technologies that are used in UI includes:

 AngularMaterial,
 AppConfiguration